 Historic IT Job Market Size

-Data complied by Janco Associates is as of October 2020
+Data complied by Janco Associates with data as of January 2020

 - Cloud - Companies are just beginning to realize the cost benefits of cloud, as most services are still subscriptions, not "pay as you go. " But, the cloud is enabling scalability, massive parallelism, and paying for service levels.
 Most businesses use some SaaS services, but 80 percent of IT use is in "private cloud.